Special offer

 Young worker wage entitlement in the UK

 Young workers’ wage entitlements vary depending on their age and whether their work is part of an apprenticeship.
 As of April 2022, a young worker doing an apprenticeship is entitled to a minimum of £4.81 per hour if they are under 19.
 Young workers completing non-apprenticeship work are also paid a minimum of £4.81 an hour if they are between the ages of 16 to 17.
-If a young worker earns over £123, employers need to look at deducting tax, as they would for any other worker or employee who earns over this total.
+If earnings reach relevant thresholds, organisations typically process tax and NI through their usual payroll systems.

 Employing a family member as a young worker

 Some business owners might want to employ a young family member.
-In this situation, the UK government states that employers must:
+In this situation, review current official guidance and align your approach with your organisation’s policy.
+Consider:

 How to conduct a risk assessment for young workers

 While it is essential that businesses conduct risk assessments in order to comply with UK government health and safety regulations, it is important to also assess the specific risks posed to young workers in your workplace.
-This is especially the case for employers who are looking to hire a young worker for the first time – it is worth updating any pre-existing risk assessment arrangements to accommodate them.
+If you are exploring roles for a child under school‑leaving age, confirm any local requirements (for example, permits via the local education welfare service or council education department) using current official guidance and follow your organisation’s process.

 Some young workers may not be aware of their limitations at their age.
 This means that having a supervisor who is diplomatic about their current lack of experience or physical ability can be helpful.